wchawkins/heart_rate_tracker/raspberry_pi_sensor/README.md

 `ssh pi@pi-zero.local`

-and then enter your username (pi) and password (raspberrypi).
-This assumes the Pi's hostname is `pi-zero` and your computer and the Pi are connected to the same local network (hence the `.local`).
-See the section below on Wifi for configuring wireless networks.
+and then enter your username and password. **This assumes the Pi's hostname is `pi-zero` and your computer and the Pi are connected to the same local network (hence the `.local`).** See the section below on Wifi for configuring wireless networks.

 ### Copying to Pi with SSH
 To copy files to the Pi, you could use a flash drive or email but SSH is nice once you get the hang of it, since it lets you copy the file and then remote into the Pi with a couple commands.

 SSH provides a tool called `scp` to securely copy files to and from remote machines.

-Run `scp filename pi@pi-zero.local:`to copy the `filename` file from your computer to the Pi.
+Run `scp filename pi@pi_name.local:`to copy the `filename` file from your computer to the Pi.

+The following filed must be copied from the repository to your pi!

+converter.py

+main.py

+requirements.txt

+ir_pulse_ox_converter.py

+max3010X.py

+sender.py

 If you get stuck... here is a helpful article about SSH'ing into Pi's https://itsfoss.com/ssh-into-raspberry/